guillermoojeda/guillermoojeda/README.md

 ### Some projects I have done

 #### A user panel with React
-A big web project that is part of an even larger project I took part.
+A big web project that is part of an even larger project I took part in.
 It is a user/admin panel where the user can track his/her progress or, if admin, he can check the overall statistics of all players.

 https://user-images.githubusercontent.com/57275465/172925890-e7eea8f8-84f1-4fce-a6d1-386c3d77e00e.mp4